LanceMcCarthy/GoldenClouds/index.md

 ![guest wifi](https://user-images.githubusercontent.com/3520532/173122916-10271660-8cdf-4d39-8a6c-6cdf2537f3a4.png)

-> If you have trouble with the Wi-Fi, message Lance.
-He can fix it in just a couple minutes from anywhere in the world (because he's a nerd 🤓).
+> If you have trouble with the Wi-Fi, message Lance on Airbnb.
+He can usually fix it in just a couple minutes.

 ### Security Cameras